ibexa/documentation-developer/docs/updating/updating_to_3.3.md

 !!! note

     You can only update to the latest patch release of 3.3.x.

+!!! caution

+    To update to v3.3.3, remove `Kaliop\eZMigrationBundle\eZMigrationBundle::class => ['all' => true],`
+    from `config/bundles.php` before running `composer require`.

-To update from one v3.3 patch version to another (for example, from v3.3.1 to v3.3.2), run:
+To update from one v3.3 patch version to another (for example, from v3.3.2 to v3.3.3), run:

 === "[[= product_name_content =]]"

     ``` bash
-    composer require ibexa/content:3.3.2 --with-all-dependencies --no-scripts
+    composer require ibexa/content:3.3.3 --with-all-dependencies --no-scripts
     composer recipes:install ibexa/content --force -v
     composer run post-install-cmd
     ```